dbrtk/nlp/README.md

 In the latter case '/path/to/data' should be replaced with a real path.

 Nlp can be connected to a django project, it contains a django app (https://github.com/dbrtk/nlp/tree/master/nlp/api/djapp).
 There is a sample of a django project in proximity-bot (https://github.com/dbrtk/proximity-bot).
-Before running NLP, it is very important to update some variables in the configuraiton file (section below).
+Before running NLP, some variables should be updated in the configuraiton file (section below).

 ### Configuration file